A new computational framework for log-concave density estimation: Computing the log-concave MLE

 \section{Computing the log-concave MLE}

-As mentioned in the introduction, subgradient methods~\citep{shor1985minimization,polyak1987introduction,shor1998nondifferentiable} tend to be slow for solving~\eqref{eqn:MLE-phi} \citep{cule2010maximum}.
-Our alternative approach involves solving~\eqref{eqn:MLE-StocOpt} via smoothing techniques, which we have found to offer superior computational guarantees and practical performance in numerical experiments.
+As mentioned in the introduction, subgradient methods~\citep{shor1985minimization,polyak1987introduction} tend to be slow for minimizing the objective function $f$ defined in~\eqref{eqn:MLE-phi} \cite{cule2010maximum}.
+Our alternative approach involves the minimizing the representation of $f$ given in~\eqref{eqn:MLE-StocOpt} via smoothing techniques, which offer superior computational guarantees and practical performance in our numerical experiments.